paulscherrerinstitute/TPG366/Readme.md

 values:

     * PORT        - Asyn port name as before (mandatory)
-    * CONTROLLER  - Name of the MaxiGauge as before (mandatory)
+    * CONTROLLER  - Name of the TPG366 as before (mandatory)
     * NR          - Number of the relay 1...6 (mandatory)
     * NRC         - Matching character A...F (mandatory)
     * PREC        - Precision, defaults to -3 (3 digits exponential)